 Quality ingredients play the most important role in how the end product is, however it takes two to tango; ingredients which cooperate with one another to make a great product and these cocktails with less than 3 or 4 ingredients show the way ahead.
 Surely go try them if you are that side… they are concocting till the 10th of October…

 Storage: With hot and humid conditions in most parts of India it is essential to have air-conditioned wine warehouses.
 Ensure this part is covered or be happy to see your young whites being served deep gold and oxidized.
 Also most of wine retail is not air-conditioned, a major concern in my opinion.
+Things have improved over the last 5 years though with modern retail.

 Credit: In typical transactions, the time taken for the wine consignment to be shipped, received and released from the bond houses is around 40 days.
 Then the distribution in trade and their credit period especially with a product like wine is many a time 2 months and this leads to working capital lock-in period of at least 4 months for the importers.
 Are you willing to extend credit!!!